TheOdinProject/curriculum/javascript/organizing-js/es6-modules.md

 Why do we even need or want this stuff?
 What do you gain from all of this added complexity?
 These are good questions.. with good answers.

 - Read [this article](https://peterxjang.com/blog/modern-javascript-explained-for-dinosaurs.html) for a bit of a history lesson.
 It's long, but it puts what we're doing here in great perspective.
 You don't _have_ to code along with the examples - the tutorials we cover later will go through basically the same process.
-But it's good practice and going through the same process multiple times will help it stick faster.
+But it's good practice and going through the same process multiple times will help it stick faster. **NOTE**: If you code along with the example, you may encounter an error when you run `./node_modules/.bin/webpack index.js --mode=development`.
+If so, running `npx webpack ./index.js --mode=development` instead should resolve the issue.
 - Seriously.. spend some time with that article - it really clarifies the 'WHY' of the rest of this lesson.

 ### npm